bodrovis/kliedz/README.md

 [![Code Coverage][coverage-image]][coverage-url]
 [![Maintainability][maintainability-image]][maintainability-url]

-**Kliedz** is a dead-simple, stateless logging utility for JavaScript and TypeScript.
+**Kliedz** is a stateless logging utility for JavaScript and TypeScript.

-It lets you conditionally log messages based on a configured log level — without storing state, mutating anything, or introducing extra dependencies.

 ## Installation